Sepidehafshar1773/PaymentPrediction/README.md

 # PaymentPrediction
-A classification task on imbalanced dataset to predict whether a customer will pay or not.
+A classification task on imbalanced dataset to predict whether a customer will pay for its bill or not.

 imblearn library used to handle imbalance labels.